 - What are the temperature and humidity operating conditions for the unit?

 - What programming functions, if any, does the unit have?

 Number of hours per day shaker is in operation:

 Nearly 52% of respondents are engaged in purchasing a new laboratory shaker.
 The reasons for these purchases are as follows:

 |First time purchase||

 Top 10 features/factors respondents look for when purchasing a laboratory shaker:

-For more information on laboratory shakers, including useful articles and a list of manufacturers, visit www.labmanager.com/shakers
+For more information on lab shakers, visit www.labmanager.com/shakers

 Like this article?
 Click here to subscribe to free newsletters from Lab Manager